The Goodies (TV series): Monty Python spoofs and imitations

 The Goodies was a consistently very popular show in the UK throughout its run in the 1970s.
 Because it seemed to appeal particularly to younger viewers, some critics dismissed it as a "children's programme" and juvenile in comparison to the other contemporary UK "alternative" comedy hit, Monty Python's Flying Circus.
 While this comparison irritated them, Oddie, Garden and Brooke-Taylor were old university friends of the Monty Python cast; they had worked together on several projects, including the Cambridge University Footlights Club revues, the radio show I'm Sorry, I'll Read That Again, and television shows such as Broaden Your Mind, Twice a Fortnight, and a number of the Amnesty International benefit shows.

 At Last the 1948 Show was another show with multiple connections to the Pythons; it included the "Four Yorkshiremen" sketch, co-written and performed by Brooke-Taylor with John Cleese, Graham Chapman and Marty Feldman.
-Footage of Tim Brooke-Taylor and John Cleese, from At Last the 1948 Show, was shown in the documentary special Monty Python: Almost the Truth (Lawyers Cut).
 Brooke-Taylor also co-wrote and appeared in How to Irritate People (with John Cleese, Graham Chapman and Michael Palin, among others).
 Brooke-Taylor also appeared in the Amnesty International benefit show The Secret Policeman's Other Ball, where he appeared with John Cleese and Graham Chapman in the skit "Cha, Cha, Cha", and also in John Cleese's skit "Top of the Form".
+Graeme Garden appears briefly as Max Von Sydow in the trailer for Monty Python and the Holy Grail, in reused footage from Twice a Fortnight.

 Tim Brooke-Taylor and Bill Oddie were also responsible for introducing Eric Idle to the Footlights Club.

 Goodies episodes in which Monty Python's Flying Circus was either parodied or alluded to included the following: